Boaedon fuliginosus Care Guide

 🤌 Husbandry

 House one animal per enclosure.
 A practical adult enclosure is 75 x 45 x 45 cm minimum for one adult; 90 x 45 x 45 cm gives better usable space.
 Larger is useful when it creates more usable movement, better gradients, and safer maintenance.
-Use secure ventilation, stable furnishings, and a written log for feeding, sheds or molts, weight changes, and behaviour.
+Use secure ventilation, stable furnishings, and a written log for feeding, sheds, weight changes, and behaviour.
 Quarantine new animals and avoid mixing species or uncertain locality lines.

 💡 Lighting